MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ### Get guidance

-- You want to know how to xxxxx
+- You want to know how to save the filters you apply x

   Prompt: